Iceland city view

 Diving between the North American and Eurasian tectonic plates in Þingvellir National Park!

 Paragliding (more accurately, FLYING) off the coast of Vík in southern Iceland with the awesome folks from True Adventure!
-Check them out--you won't be disappointed!
+Check them out–you won’t be disappointed!

 Other Epic Moments!